 Monitoring plastic pollution with artificial intelligence

-As part of their work to understand the sources, sinks and transport dynamics of plastic pollution from land to the ocean, CSIRO’s Marine Debris team has developed machine learning and computer vision models to monitor the flux and abundance of litter in rivers and stormwater drains.
+As part of their work to understand the sources, sinks and transport dynamics of plastic pollution from land to the ocean, CSIRO’s Marine Debris researchers have developed machine learning and computer vision models to monitor the flux and abundance of litter in rivers and stormwater drains.

 The power of AI